 If you are looking for more information about Tokyo and Japan, I highly recommend you pick up a guidebook such as Lonely Planet Best of Tokyo 2020

 The line at Nakiryu

 The secret is out with both locals and foreign visitors.
 Unfortunately, Nakiryu doesn’t implement a system where you can take a ticket and come back at a certain time.
-Also, Nakiryu did not accept reservations.
-If you want to eat at Nakiryu, you are going to have to wait.
+And, reservations were not accepted.
+So, if you want to eat at Nakiryu, you are going to have to wait in line.
 But, it’s worth the wait.

-So how long will you have to wait?
-I arrived 45 minutes before they opened at 11:30AM and there was already about 10 people ahead of me.
+So how long will you have to wait in line?
+For me, I arrived 45 minutes before they opened at 11:30AM and 10 people were ahead of me.
 Right before opening, the line extended down the street.
 Show up at noon, and you might have to wait two hours or more with the shop only having 10 seats.

 When I was near the front of the line, a worker popped outside and handed me an English menu.
 I was told after deciding what I wanted, I could order inside at the vending machine.

 The menu at Nakiryu featured spicy noodles (tantanmen), soy-sauce based soup (shoyu ramen), salt-based soup (shio ramen), and dipping noodles (tsukemen ramen).

 Though tempting to try the other options, you want to order the tantanmen.
 This soup is why Nakiryu received their Michelin star.
 And, this is their number one seller.